 Perhaps the most important communities to consider in our decision making are the communities of the future.
-The perspectives of communities of the future are often difficult to consider.
+Their perspectives are often difficult to consider.
 Two ways we can try to include the perspectives of communities of the future in our engagement are: